One of the most important issues when a loved one dies is how he or she should be memorialized – both during the service as well as permanently.

 Commemoration during the service takes many forms, as unique as the person being remembered.
 Photo boards, personal items, favorite music and story-sharing are just a few examples.

-graveside committal service is also chosen by many families as a meaningful tribute and final farewell to a loved one.
+A graveside committal service is also chosen by many families as a meaningful tribute and final farewell to a loved one.
 An option for both casket burial and cremation urn burial, the committal service can likewise be highly personalized.
 In addition to photos, music, personal memories and such, even the burial vault cover can be personalized with photos and other expressive symbols and displayed at the service.
 Watch this video to learn more about committal services.

 Permanent Memorialization